 There are many remarkable people that we know through either their genius or skill, some of whom we do not realise are on the autism spectrum and you may be surprised to know had autism, people such as Albert Einstein, Amadeus Mozart, Emily Dickinson, James Joyce and in last decade Andy Warhol and Bill Gates to name but a few.

 According to Hans Asperger – who discovered ‘Asperger's Syndrome’ a form of autism - "A sort of intelligence hardly touched by tradition and culture – unconventional, unorthodox, strangely 'pure' and original, akin to the intelligence of true creativity."
 (Fitzgerald 2004 P. 5).

 As I am a forever optimist I know the world we live in will be a world where all people with autism can reach their full potential, but only by increasing our understanding and acceptance.

 I do wonder at the era we are living in now, and celebrate the power of knowledge, and the power to embrace differences.
 To love who we are and what we are made up of, to celebrate uniqueness to its fullest.

-To all the children I know especially my beautiful nephew, be proud of who you are, you bring joy, you bring happiness to everyone that has been lucky to see inside you.
+To all the children I know especially my beautiful nephew, be proud of who you are, you bring joy, and you bring happiness to everyone who has been lucky to see inside you.

-By Fran Trehy, SNA Lecturer at Portobello Institute.
+This article was written by Fran Trehy, SNA tutor at Portobello Institute.